Snooki afraid she has bad breath

 Substitute for brushing?

 Snooki may need a change of pace.
-Some gum provides a temporary cure for halitosis by masking its effects, while other can grant a long-term remedy.
+Some gum provides temporary relief from halitosis by masking its effects, while others can grant a longer term freshness.
 According to research funded by the Wrigley Corporation, flavored gum is shown to decrease foul-odor producing bacteria in the mouth.
 Subjects chewing gum that contains cinnamon oil experienced a drop in saliva-based bacteria responsible for bad breath.
 Conversely, participants who chewed unflavored gum exhibited saliva that had the same amount of anaerobic bacteria as the beginning of the experiment.
 Those who chewed flavors other than cinnamon demonstrated a 40 percent reduction in bad breath bacteria.

-If you're sick of the routine packs of gum in the check-out line, try out TheraBreath's chewing gum, which gets rid of 100 percent of bad breath and dry mouth conditions.
+If you're sick of the routine packs of gum in the check-out line, try out TheraBreath's chewing gum, which contains anti-bacterial agents such as xylitol and zinc gluconate.